florianbaud/ClimateEventUS/README.md

 https://florianbaud.github.io/# (also available on mobile)

 ### Dataset
-The dataset is available at https://catalog.data.gov/dataset/ncdc-storm-events-database (does not currently work due to administrative blocking in the US).
+The climate events dataset is available at https://catalog.data.gov/dataset/ncdc-storm-events-database (does not currently work due to administrative blocking in the US).
 It contains data on more than 50 million climatic events in the United States during the year 2017, of more than 50 different types: tornado, flood, drought, ...
 For each event, the states affected, the number of injuries, the number of deaths and the damage assessment in $.
+Regarding the price of home insurance, the data is at https://quotewizard.com/news/posts/home-insurance-rate-increase-by-state.

 ### Objectives
 Our goal is divided into two parts.
 First, try to correlate the damage caused by natural disasters in the United States with the price of home insurance.
 Second, establish a temporal visualization of event occurrences of each type to determine which seasons each type of event occurs.